TommyNeeld/mnist-mlops-sagemaker/README.md

 Inference will be ran in bulk at the end of the day.
 The output will be displayed directly to end users.

-## Potential solution
+## Potential SageMaker solution

-- SageMaker training and inference pipeline using [Batch Transform](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html)
+- SageMaker training pipeline and inference using [Batch Transform](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html)
+    - To trigger training:
+        - Could use event bridge to trigger inference on a cron schedule (we know it is as nightly job)
+        - Could use CICD (e.g. github actions) to trigger a new training job
+        - Could automatically 'Approve' the model so it is available for batch inference

     - Options to trigger inference (**realistically, the process by which data is transformed in batches will be informed by the use-case**):
-        - Can manually trigger from uploaded json file (numpy array of images)
+        - Can manually trigger from uploaded json file (numpy array of the images with preprocessing applied)
         - Use event bridge to trigger inference on a cron schedule (we know it is as nightly job) - may need to assume location of input data
         - Use API Gateway with Lambda to trigger manually - could have input data (or location of data) as an argument
             - if large quantities, may not want to send via post request, [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) has a total request limit of 10MB and `x_train` (60,000 numbers) has a json size of 160 MB.

-    - To trigger training:
-        - Could use event bridge to trigger inference on a cron schedule (we know it is as nightly job)
-        - Could use CICD (e.g. github actions) to trigger a new training job
-        - Could automatically 'Approve' the model so it is available for batch inference

-## CICD
-**TODO** - Github actions?

-## Infra
-**TODO** - Terraform?

-## Tests
-**TODO**

 ## To run